V-11/CTF/MemLabs/Lab01: Beginner's Luck.md

 ![](images/Lab1_11.png)

-Don't forget to convert the hash characters to uppercase then use it as the password without cracking it, after doing so, you will find the last flag :D
+Don't forget to convert the hash characters to uppercase then use it as the password without cracking it, after doing so, you will find the last flag.

 ![](images/Lab1_12.png)